brython-dev/brython/www/tutorial/en/index.md

 This tutorial explains how to develop an application that runs in the browser using the Python programming language.
 We will take the example of writing a calculator.

 You will need a text editor, and of course a browser with an Internet access.
-Note that you don't have to install the Python interpreter (the one that can be loaded on the language site, python.org).

 The contents of this tutorial assumes that you have at least a basic knowledge of HTML (general page structure, most usual tags), of stylesheets (CSS) and of the Python language.